-To determine our readiness for GDPR, Close conducted a risk-based gap analysis of current capabilities and validated the assessment with an independent, third-party, GDPR expert - Ken Baylor.
-Our gap analysis, Cybersecurity Policy, Acceptable Use Policy, and Incident Response Policy are all available upon request.
+To determine our readiness for GDPR, Close conducted a risk-based gap analysis of current capabilities and validated the assessment with an independent, third-party, GDPR expert.
+Our relevant policies are available upon request.

 It's important to note: GDPR does not have an accredited certification method, which means there is no GDPR-approved way to demonstrate compliance.
 If you have questions regarding our compliance please reach out to firstname.lastname@example.org and our Chief Cybersecurity Officer (CCO) or independent Data Privacy Officer (DPO) will gladly answer any questions you may have.

 - Close has strong data protection controls including encryption of data in transit and at rest, in order to safeguard Data Subject’s data from unintended disclosure or misuse.